 Easy to spot as they fish aimlessly waiting for a seasoned veteran to show them the ropes.
 They usually have the wrong type of gear for steelheading as they often have a 6’6” spinning rod, Zebco spinning reel, a monster float, rubber hippers and a jar of Uncle Josh’s eggs.
 However, they can be using a fly rod or even a centerpin.
-They try to strike up a conversation to glean information on where the hot spots are, what's the proper rigging and where are the fish holding.
+They're always fishing in the wrong spots because when it comes to reading water, they're illiterate.
+They try to strike up a conversation to glean any information.
 Most of the time veterans take pity on them as they were in the same boat a long time ago.
 They frequent fishing websites looking to others for where the best fishing locations are and that leads to accusations of blatant spoon feeding and in most cases are attacked by the resident trolls.

 The best of the best and achieves mythical status in the steelheading community.
 They're often treated as royalty or like a rock star.
 Some have a large following on the fishing sites and nobody dares to bash them.
 Mother Nature will throw everything at his way and he brushes it off with a sneer.
 They’ll drive in squalls, wade across raging rapids, are oblivious to the cold and will go off the beaten path.
 Rarely do they ever get skunked and put on clinics much to the awe of greenhorns and dismay of others.
 They carry no watch and most of them are single as no women could ever tolerate their addiction.
 They're on the rivers as soon as September hits and are off it by May.
 They carry their gear at all times and often wet a line before going to work.
 They follow a strict code of steelheading and rarely let outsiders into their small circle of friends.

 Can post a reply faster then tying a knot.
 Gets their fishing knowledge from spending endless hours reading blogs and visiting the numerous fishing forums.
-Spends most of his time “puter” fishing looking for the hottest action and quickly replies to any question posted.
+Spends most of his time doing online fishing looking for the hottest action and quickly replies to any question posted.
 Their posts and replies are often long and well thought out.
 Most are married and are stuck babysitting.
 They've accepted the fact that their wives allow them to fish a couple of times during the season - with strict limitations.
-Then tend to get burnt by the sun or wind easily and have a difficult time fishing during the winter as they never had time to get acclimated to the weather.
+They have a difficult time fishing during the winter as they never had time to get acclimated to the weather.

 Other anglers think they’re an asshole or a snob.
 Most of the time, they don’t care.
 Their fishing gear is their most prized possession and they take well care of it.
 They fish alone not because they have no friends, but prefer the “quiet time”.
 Generally they avoid other anglers at all cost and rarely engage in small talk.
 They’re good anglers and often catch hogs, but nobody ever sees photos of them or hears about it.
 They frequent fishing forums as lurkers.